-The last valuation of the Scheme was performed as at 30 September 2018 by a professionally qualified actuary using the Projected Unit Credit method.
-The market value of the Scheme's assets at the valuation date was £877m.
-The valuation revealed a shortfall of assets compared with the value of liabilities of £121m (equivalent to a past service funding level of 89%).
-A recovery plan is in place to eliminate the past service deficit which runs to 28 February 2022.
+The last valuation of the Scheme was performed as at 30 September 2021 by a professionally qualified actuary using the Projected Unit Credit method.
+The market value of the Scheme's assets at the valuation date was $\pm$ 1,173m.
+The valuation revealed a shortfall of assets compared with the value of liabilities of $\pm$ 27m (equivalent to a past service funding level of 98%).